 I decided to become a counselor after my school counselor helped me feel like change was possible, even though I was in a dark place.
 I felt like I didn’t belong anywhere, but by putting emotions into words I made my own space in the world.

 This led me to want to understand as much as I can about the world we live in.
 I was able to foster success through empathy and strategic interventions.
 Instead of cogs in the machine, we are individuals who are heavily influenced by our histories, race, class, culture, sexualities, and gender.
 To foster success means understanding my clients as much as possible.

 Let's get you where you want to be.
 Reach out to schedule your first appointment.
 When you call our scheduling line, our Intake Coordinator can answer any questions you might have.
-To schedule your first appointment, call (312) 715-8234, or email [email protected] to schedule your first appointment.
+To schedule your first appointment, click on this link or email [email protected].
 I'm here for you.

 More About Dennis